 Manoj Govindaiah, Director of Family Detention

 Manoj is the Director of Family Detention Services where he oversees RAICES’ work at Texas family detention centers.
 He graduated from the University of Illinois College of Law in 2006.
 He has spent his career working at non-profit legal services agencies in immigration, civil rights, juvenile justice, and education.
 He is fluent in Spanish, and is admitted to the bars in Texas, Illinois, and Florida

-Jenny Hixon, Director of Outreach and Education
+Jenny Hixon, Director of Outreach, Education, and Development

 Jenny attended the University of Texas at Austin for her BA in History and Gender Studies, completed dual MPH degrees at Tulane University in Maternal and Child Health and Health Communication, and post-graduate work at the University of Texas School of Public Health completing fellowships in Maternal and Child Health and Developmental Theory.
 Jenny specializes in the evaluation of youth and family-serving community-based organizations including instrument design for low literacy and marginalized population to ensure equity in evaluation.

-Mayra Jimenez, Director of the Children’s Program
+Mayra Jimenez, Director of Children’s Program

 Mayra Jimenez is the Children’s Program Director at RAICES.
 She has been dedicated to the Children’s Program and the work of unaccompanied minors for over 4 years.
 She attended Baylor University for her undergraduate studies where she received a Bachelor’s in Business Administration in Economics and International Business and went on to graduate from St. Mary’s University Law School.
 Prior to joining RAICES, Mayra clerked at Texas Rio Grande Legal Aid specializing in family and property law.
 She also worked at the Bexar County Courthouse District Court Division clerking for Civil County Judges.